Browse by . . .

 Catherine was barely twenty-three in 1440, but life for the aristocracy moved quickly then.
 She was betrothed at age six to Arnold of Egmund, duke of Guelders and count of Zutphen.
 (Before one makes him into too big a villain, he was just thirteen himself.)
 Seven years after that, they married—and ten years and six children later, they separated.
 The father disinherited a son, entire cities took sides, and then things get really complicated.
 First, though, she commissioned a Book of Hours.

-A Book of Hours is a book of prayers, for eight set times of day.
+A Book of Hours is a book of prayers for a queen, for eight set times of day.
 For Catherine, it became instead a monument.
 It ran to one-hundred sixty-eight miniatures, and all but eleven survive.
 An unknown hand created series for each day of the week—on such themes as the life of the Virgin, the Passion, and the popular legend of the true cross.
 He pairs full-page images with insets on the right-hand page of text, often Psalms, plus the expected decorative borders.
 He adds dozens more for suffrages, or sufferings of the saints.

 One can see the work's scale as a woman's private museum.
 One can see it, too, as her assertion of independence.
 She kneels in prayer on the very first page, with her family coat of arms before her husband's.
 She appears twice more as well, giving alms and at the base of the cross, across from Mary.
 Note the curators, Rob Dückers and Ruud Priem of the Museum Het Valkhof in Nijmegen with Roger S. Wieck of the Morgan, even Jesus must pause for her before dying.
 In Arnold's one appearance, he comes paired instead with the devil, and the devil gets the last word in their argument.